Vishesh-Gupta/cryptoZombies/README.md

 Taking an early initiative, access to special lessons was provided (Lessons 7 & 8) for creating custom game elements to their CCG/TCG game called Relentless (earlier called Zombie Battleground)

 Recently, after the news from Facebook launching `libra`, courses on that were added.
+Later on the course was removed from the curriculum though I have a README.md available

+More courses were added for how to test with truffle and how to build oracles.
+Furthermore development with zkSync and advanced concepts for zkSync

 ## The Curriculum